jupadin/MMM-MQTT/README.md

 ## Configuration options

 The mqttBroker is an array, such that multiple brokers can be added to it.
-The module can also be used in multiple times in the mirror.
+The module can also be used multiple times in the mirror.

 ## Wildcards (Will be implemented soon)
 The wildcard `+` and `#` are currently not supported, since it only works on some platforms (Chrome, Electron).